AlessandroMinali/rye/views/tilt.md

 We will use the <a href="https://github.com/rtomayko/tilt" target="_blank">tilt gem</a> to make this relatively easy.
 Tilt provides a simple interface to hook up a ton of templating engines with very little effort.

+Add this line to the top of your `rum.rb` file:

     require 'tilt'

-Add this line to the top of your `rum.rb` file.
+This is basically all the code you need to get `erb` templates up and running:

     template =  Tilt::ErubisTemplate.new do
       "Hello <%= name %>!"
     end
     puts template.render( self, name: 'World' )

-This is basically all the code you need to get `erb` templates up and running.
 I want the functionality of our templates to be a little nicer to use.
 I want a typical template call to look like:

-    erb '<h1>Welcome</h1><b><%= name %></b>
+    erb '<h1>Welcome</h1><b><%= name %></b>'
 This is similar to what you find in other frameworks, like rails.
 So what I'll do is iterate over the three templates I want available and define methods for each:

     {'erb': Tilt::ErubisTemplate,